Master's Programme in Security and Cloud Computing (SECCLO) (Erasmus Mundus)

 Field of study:

-Master's Programme in Security and Cloud Computing (SECCLO) focuses on two specific aspects of modern computing systems: cloud computing, which in a broad sense means highly distributed and scalable computation and data storage in data centers, as well as physically accessible devices, and information security, which means protection of computation, communication and data from unauthorized access.
-While cloud computing is a highly technical area that directly enables the implementation of modern ICT services, information security is a cross-cutting requirement that encompasses both technical and non-technical issues.
+The Master's Programme in Security and Cloud Computing (SECCLO, Erasmus Mundus) focuses on two specific aspects of modern computing systems, cloud computing and information security.
+With cloud computing we mean highly distributed and scalable computation and data storage in data centers, as well as physically accessible devices.
+Information security encompasses the protection of computation, communication, and data from unauthorized access.

-During the studies, students will gain both practical engineering knowledge and theoretical insights into
+During the SECCLO studies, the students will gain both practical engineering knowledge and theoretical insights into

 - secure systems engineering,